-With the decentering of the West, art is opening up to the deep database of alternative techniques of Enlightenment which are crucial for our socio-political struggles today.
-The Ashram will act as an Imaginary Republic, where the Imaginary becomes the Real through which to marginalize the perverted, pre-quantic “reality” of biocapitalism.
+With the decentering of the West, art is opening up to the deep database of inspiring techniques of Enlightenment crucial for our socio-political struggles today.
+In our Imaginary Republic, the Imaginary becomes the Real and marginalizes the perverted, pre-quantic “reality” of biocapitalism.
 Side effects: we might never be able to come back to our depressive ego-based individualistic art studios.

 Joulia Strauss (the political activist supercat shaman artist in Athens) stands for a chord of artistic media, resonating in a deep bond with philosophy, technology, and politics.
 She founded and organizes Avtonomi Akadimia, a socio-cybernetic sculpture for education after the era of master discourse.
 Strauss’ works were recently presented at the Documenta 14, Tate Modern, London, and ZKM | Center for Art and Media, Karlsruhe.
 In collaboration with Peter Berz, Peter Weibel, and Friedrich Kittler, she has edited a book titled Gods and Writing around the Mediterranean, Wilhelm Fink Verlag / Brill Publishers, May 2017.